PaperCutSoftware/RaspberryPiReleaseStation/README.md

 This script (`runme`) will install and setup a PapeCut release station onto a copy of Raspian GNU/Linux.

 Use of this script is optional.
-Papercut Provide a pre-created image for download form their website created using this script.
+Papercut Provide a pre-created image for download from their website (created using this script).

 http://www.papercut.com/tour/raspberry-pi/